raleel/mythras-srd/0006_Vehicles.md

 | 99-00 | Catastrophic Crash.
 Occupants must successfully roll Endurance or be killed instantly.
 Damage as for Write-Off is sustained regardless. |

 ---
-## Shields

-Deflector shields provide an additional layer of protection for those vehicles which can mount them.
-Shields work slightly differently than the Hull, due to their ablative nature.
-If incoming damage is equal to or less than the value of the shields, then it is all blocked.
-If damage exceeds the shield value, then any excess reduces the shield strength by that amount.

-For example, a troop carrier has an energy shield strength of 12 points.
-If the carrier was hit by a laser for 11 damage, it simply does not penetrate and has no additional effect.
-On the other hand, if the carrier was hit by a blast inflicting 15 damage, the excess three points would drop the shield strength to 9.

-Once the strength of a deflector shield has dropped to zero, it collapses.
-Any remaining damage carries onto the hull.

----
 ## Weapons

 Usually, only military hulls are designed to accommodate weaponry (hard points, ammunition storage, control systems).
 The 'Weaponized' Trait can be taken for civilian vehicles that may have weapon requirements.